ansible/ansible/docsite/rst/roadmap/ROADMAP_2_1.rst

      - Openstack (Community maintainers)
      - Google (Google/Community)
      - Digital Ocean (Community)
-- Ziploader:
+- Ansiballz (renamed from Ziploader):
      - Write code to create the zipfile that gets passed across the wire to be run on the remote python
-     - Port most of the functionality in module\_utils to be usage in ziploader instead
+     - Port most of the functionality in module\_utils to be usage in ansiballz instead
-     - Port a few essential modules to use ziploader instead of module-replacer as proof of concept
+     - Port a few essential modules to use ansiballz instead of module-replacer as proof of concept
-     - New modules will be able to use ziploader.
+     - New modules will be able to use ansiballz.
 Old modules will need to be ported in future releases (Some modules will not need porting but others will)
      - Better testing of modules, caching of modules clientside(Have not yet arrived at an architecture for this that we like), better code sharing between ansible/ansible and modules
-     - ziploader is a helpful building block for: python3 porting(high priority), better code sharing between modules(medium priority)
+     - ansiballz is a helpful building block for: python3 porting(high priority), better code sharing between modules(medium priority)
-     - ziploader is a good idea before: enabling users to have custom module_utils directories
+     - ansiballz is a good idea before: enabling users to have custom module_utils directories
 - Expand module diff support (already in progress in devel)
      - Framework done.
 Need to add to modules, test etc.
      - Coordinate with community to update their modules